j-miet/VideoControl/README.md

 - code uses key string values instead of keycodes.
 This could cause conflicts on different keyboard layouts
 - when updating hotkeys, arrow keys seem to sometimes just break and refuse to register.
 Haven't had this happen with other keys, however
+- despite attempting to override default behavior of arrow key seeking controls, sites such as Youtube and Twitch still include their own values in addition to user's seek value.
+  - for example: setting seek to 10s, having forward hotkey as "Right" then pressing right arrow -> Youtube video forwards 15s instead of 10s.
+  - using anything else than default left & right arrow for seeking works as expected